 The Local Government Code Section 395.058 requires the Capital Improvement Advisory Committee (CIAC) to report to the political subdivision the progress of the capital improvements plan and any perceived inequities in implementing the plan or imposing the impact fee.
-Included herein is the semi-annual report for the reporting period of October 1, 2018 to March 31, 2019.
-This report includes an updated assessment of the actual growth rate in comparison to the projections and assumptions made in the report; projects completed or initiated during the period; and impact fees collected during the period.
-These comparisons are used as indicators of the need to update the land use assumptions, capital improvements plan or impact fees.
+Included herein is the semi-annual report for the reporting period of April 1, 2019, to September 30, 2019.
+This report consists of an assessment of the actual growth rate in comparison to the projected growth rate, the status update of capital improvement projects, and the impact fees collected during the reporting period.

-The local government code also requires the Capital Improvement Advisory Committee to advise the City Council of the need to update the land use assumptions, capital improvements plan and impact fees.
+The local government code also requires the CIAC to advise the City Council of the need to update the land use assumptions, capital improvements plan, and impact fees.
 These items were last updated by the City in November 2015.

-Figure 1 represents Ground and Surface water use, along with the number of active water services over the past two years.
-Although the City continues to grow, the total water production has remained fairly level over the past two years.
-Part of this reason could be because water usage is dependent on weather patterns; however, the City's conservation and reuse water programs are also affecting the amount of potable water usage by the City.
-In regard to total permits issued, 2018 was the highest on record since 2006.
+Figure 1 shows the groundwater and surface water produced along with the number of active water services over the past two years.
+Although the City continues to grow, the total water production remains relatively steady.
+Water usage is highly dependent on weather patterns; however, the City's conservation and reuse water programs are also making an impact.

-Figure 2 reflects the monthly potable water production over the past eight years.
-As can be expected, the average daily demand increases during the summer months; however, total water production is dependent on weather conditions, which affects discretionary water usage.
+Figure 2 reflects the daily average of potable water produced each month over the past ten years.
+Total water production is dependent on weather conditions; therefore, discretionary water usage is higher during the summer months.

 Figure 3 reflects the monthly potable treated water production and the Type I Reuse treated water production.
 The City's reuse water system began production in October 2012 with three customers: Old Settlers Park, Dell Diamond, and Forest Creek Golf Course.
-Since that time, the City has expanded the system to include Forest Creek HOA, Legends Village Subdivision, Austin Community College, Texas A&M Health Science Center, the Forest Grove and Vizcaya Subdivisions.
-The City continues to promote the reuse water system in the Northeast part of Round Rock and as depicted in Figure 3, the demand continues to grow.
+The City has since expanded the system to Forest Creek HOA, Legends Village Subdivision, Austin Community College, Texas A&M Health Science Center, and the Forest Grove and Vizcaya Subdivisions.
+The City continues to promote the reuse water system in the Northeast part of Round Rock, and as depicted in Figure 3, the demand continues to grow.

-Figure 4 shows the number of single-family building permits issued annually.
-The number of new housing starts per year in the City of Round Rock has ranged from 222 to 911 over the past ten years.
-Single-family permits have slowed down slightly from last year.
-The City issued 350 permits in the first four months of 2018 and 248 in the first four months of 2019.
-Most of the activity is in the Vizcaya, Gardens at Mayfield Ranch, Pioneer Point, Diamond Oaks, Freeman Park, Cottages of Meadow Lake, Summit at Round Rock, Kenny Fort, Legends Village and Madsen Ranch subdivisions and Sunrise Condos.
-Several Municipal Utility Districts (MUDs) located in Round Rock's extraterritorial jurisdiction (ETJ) continue to experience a steady number of single-family housing starts during this time as well.
+Figure 4 shows the number of new single-family building permits issued in the City of Round Rock and the City's extra-territorial jurisdiction (ETJ) over the past ten years.
+The number of new housing starts per year in the City of Round Rock has ranged from 222 to 911 annually.
+Single-family permits have slowed down slightly from last year with 849 issued in 2019 compared to 911 in 2018.
+Most of the activity is in Madsen Ranch, Saul's Ranch, Vizcaya, Cottages at Meadowlake, Diamond Oaks, Freeman Park, and Concord.
+Several Municipal Utility Districts (MUDs) located in Round Rock's ETJ, as noted in Figure 4, continue to experience a steady number of single-family housing starts during this time as well.

 Table 1 represents the number of multi-family building permits issued annually.
 Currently, there are three multi-family complexes, Round Rock Plaza, Shadow Ridge, and Holly Brook Apartments, under construction.
-There are currently no multi-family permits in for review.
+There is presently one multi-family permit in for review, Aura Avery Center, and several other potential multi-family developments that have met with the Planning Department.

 Fiscal Year Multi-Family Permits

 FY 2005 538

 FY 2006 56

 FY 2007 2147

 FY 2008 224

 FY 2009 274

 FY 2010 130

 FY 2011 0

 FY 2012 280

 FY 2013 884 (124 LUEs)

 FY 2014 334 (63.5 LUEs)

 FY 2015 792 (302 LUEs)

 FY 2016 608 (157 LUEs)

 FY 2017 330 (170 LUEs)

 FY 2018 652 (327.5 LUEs)

-FY 2019 (Oct-Mar) 0
+FY 2019 432 (218 LUEs)